Rake task monitoring

 An example of how Appsignal.stop is called in the Rakefile:

-# Rakefile # One-off host example task task :foo do # Called after all tasks are ran # The argument "rake" is the name of the parent process name which is being # stopped and logs it as the reason why AppSignal is stopping. at_exit do Appsignal.stop "rake" sleep 5 # For one-off hosts, give the AppSignal agent time to send the data end # Tracking data with AppSignal in your task Appsignal.increment_counter "my_custom_counter" end
+# Short-lived host example task # This block is called after all tasks are ran # The argument "rake" is the name of the parent process name which is being # stopped and logs it as the reason why AppSignal is stopping. at_exit do Appsignal.stop "rake" sleep 10 # For short-lived hosts, give the AppSignal agent time to send the data end task :foo do # Tracking data with AppSignal in your task Appsignal.increment_counter "my_custom_counter" end

-Note: A sleep of 5 seconds was added to the end of the Rake task example in the example above.
-This is required for tasks that are run on one-off hosts.
+Note: A sleep of 10 seconds was added to the end of the Rake task example in the example above.
+This is required for tasks that are run on short-lived hosts.
 When the task completes, the process stops.
 The Appsignal.stop call flushes all the transaction data currently in the AppSignal extension to our agent.
-It then sleeps for 5 seconds to allow the agent to send the data before shutting down.
+It then sleeps for 10 seconds to allow the agent to send the data before shutting down.